danielmwakanema/homelike-gql/README.md

 ## Onboarding

 - Resources are split into protected and unprotected
-- To use the protected resources one must first register then login
+- To use the protected resources one must first register/login to get a token
 - Strictly protected resources include but are not limited to apartments and users

+## TODO

+- Migrate apartment location to native database spatial types
+- Create a spatial index on the apartment locations
+- Migrate distance querying to use built-in geometric operations